dzaripov/wiki-telegram-bot/README.md

 Then edit secret_information.py: \
 my_token - Telegram Bot token that you can get from @BotFather \
 chat_ids - Telegram chat ids in which bot works.
 Can be single chat id or muptiple.
 Chat id can be acquired using @RawDataBot \
-host - hostname of MySQL wiki database \
+chat_ids_internal - Telegram chad ids in which bot sends logging information (and minor changes or page creation) \ host - hostname of MySQL wiki database \
+port - port of MySQL wiki database \
 user - name of MySQL wiki user \
 database - name of MySQL wiki database \
 password - password of MySQL wiki database\